 - 6. Withdrawals for Certain Emergency Expenses.
-You are allowed one additional tax-free early-withdrawal during a 3-year period from any of your IRAs or employer plans of up to \$1,000 for "unforeseeable or immediate financial needs relating to personal or family emergency expenses."
-You must provide a written certification to your custodian; this can be a self-certification.
+You are allowed one penalty-free early-withdrawal during a 3-year period from any of your IRAs or employer plans of up to \$1,000 for "unforeseeable or immediate financial needs relating to personal or family emergency expenses."
 That withdrawal may be repaid within three years beginning on the day after the date on which the distribution was received.
 Only one emergency expense withdrawal per 3-year period is permitted unless such amount is fully repaid or you later made contributions to an IRA or to an employer plan equal to or exceeding the amount that remains unpaid. - 7.
 Withdrawals for Individuals in Case of Domestic Abuse.
-If you are a domestic abuse victim you are allowed additional tax-free early-withdrawals from any of your IRAs.
-The total amount of these withdrawals cannot exceed \$10,300.
-This amount is also subject to an annual COLA, if any.
-You must provide a written certification to your custodian; this can be a self-certification.
+If you are a domestic abuse victim you are allowed penalty-free early-withdrawals from any of your IRAs.
+The total amount of these withdrawals cannot exceed \$10,000.
 Each withdrawal must be made during the 1-year period during which you are a victim of domestic violence of a spouse or domestic partner.
-The withdrawal may be repaid any time during the 3-year period beginning on the day after the distribution was made. - 8.
-Withdrawals for Individuals with a Terminal Illness.
-If you are certified by a physician as having a terminal illness you are allowed to take additional tax-free early-withdrawals from any of your IRAs on or after the date of the certification.
-You must provide the certification to your custodian; you cannot self-certify.
-Such a withdrawal may be repaid to the IRA any time during the 3-year period beginning on the day after the distribution was made.
+The withdrawal may be repaid any time during the 3-year period beginning on the day after the distribution was made.